dkoriakin/nginx-ping-pong/readme.md

-create ping/pong Nginx service using ancible
+create ping/pong Nginx service using ansible

 before using you must have ssh key pair and configure security group in you aws region